In this article, you’ll meet four orange varieties loaded with juice and health-giving nutrients. You’ll love their bright flavors!

 On the first morning, the men drank pure orange juice.
-Two hours later, cognitive testing showed they were alert, responding quickly to exam questions.
+Two hours later, cognitive testing showed they were alert, and responding quickly to exam questions.
 Even six hours after drinking the juice, testing proved they were still attentive.

 The next morning, the men had the sugary drink.
 When tested two hours later, their mental acuity was less than the day before.
 At the six-hour mark, their cognitive performance had declined even more.

 Scientists credited the flavonoids in OJ for the brain-boosting effect.
 Flavonoids are a type of antioxidant that increases blood flow through the brain.
-In turn, the enhanced circulation helps brain cells communicate faster and more effectively.
+In turn, enhanced circulation helps brain cells communicate faster and more effectively.